Potladurthy-Sai-Praneeth/Low-Light-Image-Enhancement/Readme.md

 - Explore more computationally efficient models for real-time processing.

 ## Acknowledgments
-This project is an implementation of [kinD](https://arxiv.org/abs/1905.04161), a low-light image enhancement technique.
+This project is a PyTorch implementation of [kinD](https://arxiv.org/abs/1905.04161), a low-light image enhancement technique.